Level/web-stream/README.md

 ### `stream = new EntryStream(db[, options])`

 Create a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) that will yield entries.
-An entry is an array with `key` and `value` properties.
+An entry is an array with two elements: a `key` and `value`.
 The `db` argument must be an `abstract-level` database.
 The optional `options` object may contain:

 - `highWaterMark` (number): the maximum number of entries to buffer internally before ceasing to read further entries.
 Default 1000.